sguzmanm/i-am-sergio-guzman/README.md

 The aim for this project is to show employees and work partners (previous, current and/or future) what I have done and what are my skills in software development.
 In order to accomplish this, I created a static webpage using standard web technologies (HTML5,CSS3 and vanilla JS) and Bootstrap.
 Bootstrap helps with the responsiveness of the website with its 12 column grid and adaptable navigation bar.

+As a cool feature, depending on the current hour of your browser you will see a different design for the webpage.
+You can also change this with the @Change moods@ functionality close to the profile picture.

 ## How to run

 Since it is a static webpage you can either: